-ANXIETY: The following table lists school based examples of changes in mood and behaviour that might indicate a student is experiencing anxiety.
+ANXIETY: The following table lists examples of changes in mood and behaviour that might indicate your child is experiencing anxiety.

-FORMS IT MAY TAKE EXAMPLES AT SCHOOL Worry Distorted thinking or worry, expressed fear of future events or new people Avoidance Avoiding social situations, avoiding 'self-expressive' activities such as drama and PE Attention to threat May frequently scan their environment for 'danger', easily startled when there are loud noises Irritable or agitated Has difficulty concentrating/paying attention or is easily distracted Physical arousal Going to the toilet frequently, blushing, sweating, fidgety behaviour, shaking knees Physical complaints caused by worry and stress Frequent trips to the sick bay or school nurse Difficulty resting and sleeping Yawning excessively, heavy eyes Excessive shyness Avoids eye contact, displays 'shuffling' movements Social withdrawal Social isolation or being withdrawn Perfectionism Excessive use of erasers or whitener May be overly critical of school work, handing in work late due to never being satisfied with school assignments Appetite changes Sudden and unexplained weight change, playing excessively with lunch, taking a lot longer to consume lunch
+FORMS IT MAY TAKE EXAMPLES Worry Exaggerated thinking or worry, expressed fear of future events or new people Avoidance Avoiding social situations, avoiding 'self-expressive' activities such as drama and PE Attention to threat May frequently scan their environment for 'danger', easily startled when there are loud noises Irritable or agitated, has difficulty concentrating/paying attention or is easily distracted Physical arousal Going to the toilet frequently, blushing, sweating, fidgety behaviour, shaking knees Physical complaints caused by worry and stress Physical complaints, frequent trips to the doctors, sick bay Difficulty resting and sleeping Yawning excessively, heavy eyes Excessive shyness Avoids eye contact, 'shuffling' movements Social withdrawal Social isolation or being withdrawn Perfectionism Excessive use of erasers or whitener on their work May be overly critical of school work, handing in work late due to never being satisfied with school assignments Appetite changes Sudden and unexplained weight change, playing with food, taking a lot longer to eat food, avoiding meal times with family

-DEPRESSION: The following table lists school based examples of changes in mood and behaviour that might indicate a student is experiencing depression.
+DEPRESSION: The following table lists examples of changes in mood and behaviour that might indicate your child is experiencing depression.

-FORMS IT MAY TAKE EXAMPLES AT SCHOOL Loss of pleasure/Apathy Claims to be bored Losing interest and pleasure in activities that were once enjoyed Lack of energy and motivation Emotional changes Unhappy, seems 'down' most of the time, feelings of worthlessness or hopelessness Blames him or herself excessively Talks about death or hurting him/herself Tearfulness or frequent crying, feeling worried or tense Slowed movements Dawdling, dragging self around Restlessness/Risk taking Seems restless and fidgety in class Self harm Deteriorated self-care or adolescent promiscuity Irritability/Agitation Fidgeting, can't settle, nervous, jumpy Sleep problems/Fatigue Problems going to sleep or staying asleep, waking early, or sleeping a lot Tired all of the time Social withdrawal Seems lonely, avoids other people Decreased participation with peers Negative self image Negative body image and low self-esteem - particularly relevant for adolescents Physical signs Changes to appetite and weight May be accident prone Paying poor attention to personal hygiene and appearance Cognitive impairment Doesn't listen, can't focus on tasks, forgets details Draws wrong conclusions, expects the worst Difficulty making decisions Poor school attendance Missing classes, school refusal
+FORMS IT MAY TAKE EXAMPLES Loss of pleasure/Apathy Claims to be bored Losing interest and pleasure in activities that were once enjoyed Lack of energy and motivation Emotional changes Unhappy, seems 'down' most of the time, feelings of worthlessness or hopelessness Blames him or herself excessively Talks about death or hurting him/herself Tearfulness or frequent crying, feeling worried or tense Slowed movements Dawdling, dragging self around Restlessness/Risk taking Seems restless and fidgety Self harm Not protecting themselves (casual and frequent sexual behaviour, drug and alcohol misuse) Irritability/Agitation Fidgeting, can't settle, nervous, jumpy Sleep problems/Fatigue Problems going to sleep or staying asleep, waking early, or sleeping a lot Tired all of the time Social withdrawal Seems lonely, avoids other people Decreased participation with peers Negative self image Negative body image and low self-esteem - particularly relevant for adolescents Physical signs Changes to appetite and weight May be accident prone Paying poor attention to personal hygiene and appearance Negative thinking Doesn't listen, can't focus on tasks, forgets details Draws wrong conclusions, expects the worst, can't make up mind Poor school attendance Missing classes, school refusal

 SELF HARM: Self harm is a term used to describe a range of behaviours associated with people deliberately harming themselves regardless of their intention.
 Self harm is a behaviour not an illness.
-The following table lists a number of considerations for understanding and managing self harm within a school.
+The following table lists a number of considerations for understanding and managing self harm as a parent or carer.

-UNDERSTANDING SELF HARM CONSIDERATIONS Forms it may take Cutting, burning or scratching skin Head banging or pulling out hair Indicators of self harm Visual marks or scars to communicate distress OR Covering arms and legs, avoiding the removal of garments or variations of PE uniform due to fear of disclosure Some self harm is an emergency Call an ambulance (000) if person has: taken an overdose or consumed poison become confused, disoriented or unconscious bleeding that is rapid or pulsing
+UNDERSTANDING SELF HARM CONSIDERATIONS Forms it may take Cutting, burning or scratching skin Head banging or pulling out hair Indicators of self harm Visual marks or scars to communicate distress OR Covering arms and legs, avoiding the removal of clothing due to fear of disclosure Some self harm is an emergency Call an ambulance (000) if person has: taken an overdose or consumed poison become confused, disoriented or unconscious bleeding that is rapid or pulsing